Presenting at History Camp

-History Camp Boston 2024—Key Dates
+History Camp Boston 2025

 Why present at History Camp?

-History Camp welcomes people from all walks of life who love history—authors, professors, U.S. National Park Rangers, professional as well as armchair historians, volunteers, docents, reenactors, performers, architects, archeologists, medical doctors and nurses, exhibit designers, curators, students, genealogists, executive directors, tour guides, and you!
+History Camp welcomes people from all walks of life who love history—authors, professors, Park Rangers, professional as well as armchair historians, volunteers, docents, reenactors, performers, architects, archeologists, medical doctors and nurses, exhibit designers, curators, students, genealogists, executive directors, tour guides, and you!

 • People love History Camp.
 History Camp attendees are are engaged, passionate history fans.